JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 Launch the authentication request in a web browser.
 You will be taken to a plain HTML page with a salutation and a "continue" button.
 After submission, a quick "Redirecting you" page will be shown and you will be taken probably to an error page showing "Unable to determine identity of user".
 That's expected.

 Let's start by changing the salutation.
-(TODO)
+Download the [source code](./test) and [template](./index.ftlh).
+In a text editor, modify line 5 of the source by changing the name surrounded  by double quotes to a different word.
+Save the file and send the update as regarded in [Add the flow to the server](#add-the-flow-to-the-server).

+Wait for one minute.
 Generate an authentication request again and launch it.
 You will be able to see the changes.
 Feel free to edit `index.ftlh` and re-upload - templates changes are picked up immediately.

 Now pick an existing username from your user base and alter the flow's code so that such user gets authenticated.
-Edit line 9.
-(TODO)
+Edit line 9 for this purpose, for example, `Finish "admin"`.

 If things went fine, after the form submission your browser should have been taken to the `redirect_uri` defined for the authentication request.
 Depending on how evolved your client application is, it may have created a session for such user and obtained profile data already!.